Sharing health care and safe water

 We are currently in Gaza’s neighbor, Egypt, facilitating the transfer of water filters into Rafah city.
 If you would like to help the people of Gaza during this horrific time, please consider this campaign.
 The filters are greatly needed and 100% of any kind donation will be used to quench their dehydration.

-Refugee kids in Uganda
+Refugee children in Uganda

 This July, we will again be working in Western Uganda helping with refugees who are fleeing from neighboring countries.
 An estimated 2 million refugees have fled their home countries in South Sudan, Burundi, Rwanda, Ethiopia, Sudan, Somalia, but especially the Democratic Republic of the Congo.